plotly/dash-sample-apps/apps/dash-chatbot/README.md

 # Dash Summarization

-This app lets you chat with [DialoGPT](https://huggingface.co/transformers/model_doc/dialogpt.html), a chatbot based on GPT-2 that was trained on 147M conversation pairs from Reddit.
-The model was developed by [Microsoft](https://github.com/microsoft/DialoGPT), and it is hosted on [Huggingface's model repository](https://huggingface.co/microsoft/DialoGPT-large).
+This app lets you chat with [DialoGPT](https://huggingface.co/transformers/model_doc/dialogpt.html), a chatbot based on GPT that was trained on 147M comments+replies from Reddit.
+The model was developed by [Microsoft Research](https://github.com/microsoft/DialoGPT), and it is hosted on [Huggingface's model repository](https://huggingface.co/microsoft/DialoGPT-large).

 ![demo](demo.gif)